fathomson/fathomson.github.io/about.md

 ### Contact me

-The best way to contact me is thought linkedin.
+The best way to contact me is thought [LinkedIn](https://www.linkedin.com/in/fathomson/).